rossta/rossta.github.com/source/blog/2015-11-18-what-is-enumerator.html.md

 LocalJumpError: no block given
 ```

 Okay, big deal.
 What does this get us?
-Glad you asked.

 Instances of Enumerator are enumerable: